usnpeepoo/cmss13-design-docs/xeno/shields.md

 1. Majorly affect side balance.
 This design does not aim to make a side stronger or weaker with this, which is why every caste gets compensatory buffs.

-2. Make warrior weak while frontlining.
-See above.
+2. Make warrior too squishy on the front-line and unable to stay there for any longer amount of time due to a lack of buff ability or shield

 3. Majorly handhold xenos with these buffs or make them required for engagements (think xenos afking in the hive for maturity - we don't want xenos to have to afk for buffs before going into a fight)